Q: Can I use my existing equipment?

 A: We support a variety of terminal types.
 We will need to know what terminal you are currently using in order to determine if it is compliant with VISA® and MasterCard regulations.

 Q: What is "interchange" and how does it affect my fees?

 A: Interchange is the largest portion of your Discount Rate.
 Interchange is the fee charged by the card issuer to reimburse them for the expense of processing the transaction through their settlement systems.
-VISA, MasterCard, and Discover Network have more than 100 different interchange pricing levels.
+The VISA, MasterCard, Discover, and AMEX networks have more than 650 different interchange pricing levels.
 The qualification requirements for each level vary depending on the card type (consumer, business, purchasing, international, rewards, etc.), the merchant type (retail, hospitality, fuel, etc.) and how the card was presented and processed by the merchant (swiped, key entered, internet, etc.).

 A: For retail merchants, the Discount Rate charged on your merchant statement assumes that qualification requirements are met.
 The requirements include:

 A consumer card has the cardholder's name instead of a business names, does not have "purchasing" or "business" on the front, and is associated with an individual instead of a company.